djmenz/strengthcheck-ui/README.md

 ```
 npm run build
 ```
-Then copy this to the s3 bucket or whatever
+Then copy the dist folder to your static webhosting location/method

 ### Run your tests
 ```